IBM/aspera-cli/README.md

 Laurent/Aspera/2016

 ## Overview
+This is a Ruby Gem that provides the following features:

+* a command line tool: aslmcli

-This is a sample ruby application that uses Aspera REST APIs, as well as uses FASP for transfers.
+application that uses Aspera REST APIs, as well as uses FASP for transfers.

 Purpose:
 - show use of (REST) APIs: Node, Files, Shares, Faspex